akrzemi1/papers/constexpr_bool_conv_r2.md

 Array<16> a; // fails to compile in pure C++
 ```

-All these situations can be fixed by typing a `static_cast` to type `bool` or comparing the result to 0,
+All these situations can be fixed by applying a `static_cast` to type `bool` or comparing the result to 0,
 but the fact remains that this behavior is surprising.
-For instance, using run-time equivalents of the above constructs
+For instance, run-time equivalents of the above constructs
-compiles and executes fine:
+compile and execute fine:

 ```c++
 if (flags & Flags::Exec) // ok